djmallum/CHM/docs/configuration.rst

    :type: int
    :default: 1

    Frequency can be set to write ever *N* timesteps.
+If the automatic checkpoint system is used, this might not produce a consistent output frequency and time.
+For example, suppose daily midnight output was chosen (``frequency:24``) as the model simulation starts at 00:00.
+However, the auto-checkpoint suspends at the 8am timestep, the next output will be at 8am instead of midnight.

 .. confval write_parameters::